 Fast and Furious: Using Data to Drive Skills-Based Writing Instruction

 Frequent writing assignments inherently offer opportunities to give students feedback on knowledge and skill growth.
 However, a challenge persists for even the most experienced teacher– how to provide actionable, timely and individualized feedback.
-Skills-based Rubrics provide teachers with manageable data for writing instruction in all content classrooms.
-The rubrics are designed to accurately gauge a student’s ability by identifying the different levels of proficiency for a given skill, the level at which a student is currently performing within that skill, and the next level of achievement for that student to work towards.
-The progressions found in the rubrics isolate writing skills in order to make literacy growth visible for teachers and students.
-The rubrics make mastery of skills, at their highest level, explicit, and support teachers in developing differentiated interventions.
+Skills-Based Rubrics provide teachers with manageable data for writing instruction in all content classrooms.
+The rubrics are designed to accurately gauge a student’s ability by identifying the different levels of proficiency for a given skill, the level at which a student is currently performing within that skill, and the next level of achievement for that student to work towards; skills-based rubrics are built on a Guttman analysis in which each level of achievement is constructed to include all earlier levels.
+The progressions found in the rubrics isolate specific levels of writing skills in order to make literacy growth visible for teachers and students.
+The rubrics make mastery of skills at their highest level explicit and support teachers in developing differentiated interventions.

 Participants who successfully complete this course will demonstrate the ability to use rubric-driven data to make focused instructional decisions to enhance student literacy growth.